 Land Use Planning System SEPA Guidance Note 31 (2014) states that potential risk to groundwater abstractions must be assessed within 250 m of excavations.
+Refer to Chapter 8 Geology, Hydrology and Peat.

 Surface Water

 Pollution Sources

 There is potential to impact on the water environment during construction, with the following contaminants the most likely to arise: